-An automotive charging system is made up of three major components: the battery, the voltage regulator and an alternator.
-The alternator works with the battery to generate power for the electrical components of a vehicle, like the interior and exterior lights, and the instrument panel.
+In a gasoline- or diesel-powered car, the charging system is made up of three major components: the battery, the voltage regulator and an alternator.
+The alternator works with the battery to generate power for the electrical components of a vehicle, like the interior and exterior lights and the instrument panel.
 An alternator gets its name from the term alternating current (AC).

-Alternators produce AC power through electromagnetism formed through the stator and rotor relationship that we'll touch on later in the article.
+Alternators produce AC power through electromagnetism formed through the stator and rotor relationship (more on that later).
 The electricity is channeled into the battery, providing voltage to run the various electrical systems.
-Before we learn more about the mechanics of the alternator and how it generates electricity, let's look at the various parts of an alternator in the next section.